Contact us

 Frequently asked questions about our Transitional Year Residency Program

 Our curriculum is thoughtfully designed to provide a well-rounded clinical foundation while allowing flexibility to explore your future specialty from unique perspectives.
-Core rotations in Internal Medicine, Emergency Medicine, and Surgery (either general or obgyn) with electives tailored to your career goals.
+Core rotations in Internal Medicine, Emergency Medicine, and Surgery (either General or OBGYN) with electives tailored to your career goals.
 We support longitudinal exposure to well-being, leadership, and academic development through unique TY programming as well as collaborative academic sessions with the residency departments with which our residents rotate.

 We offer personalized mentorship to align your transitional year with your categorical goals.
 Electives in fields like radiology, dermatology, physical medicine and rehabilitation, and more make this possible.
 We incorporate prioritized electives for residents in fields that align with future career goals as well, ensuring a year that is tailored to each resident's needs.
+Additional voluntary parallel longitudinal curricula are available for enrollment by Transitional Year residents in areas of resident interest (like POCUS, leadership, and teaching), offering additional mentorship, tailored curricula, and hands-on experiences to apply new skills.

 We make scholarship meaningful, collaborative, and even fun.
 Residents participate in interactive QI workshops and team-based projects to address real hospital needs.
 Mentorship and institutional support for scholarly activity is strong with opportunities to present at local, regional, and national conferences.
 We offer a supportive environment that celebrates curiosity, creativity, and academic growth.